TechyCSR/AdvAITelegramBot/readme.md

   Transform your ideas into stunning visuals by generating images from textual prompts.
 - **🔍 Visual Analysis (Google Lens):**
   Extract insights and text from any image using cutting-edge AI tools.
+- **🌐 Multilingual Support:**
+  Fully localized interface in 6 languages (English, Hindi, Chinese, Arabic, French, Russian) with real-time translation of all bot responses.

 ---